RichardMidnight/pi-safe/README.md

 # PiSafe  -  Raspberry Pi imaging app

-Backup or Restore Raspberry Pi devices (SD-cards, USB sticks, SSD drive) to/from compressed image-files right on your Pi!
+Backup or Restore Raspberry Pi media (SD-cards, USB sticks, SSD drive, ...) to/from compressed image-files right on your Pi!

- - Backup an SD card to an image-file.
+ - Backup an SD card (or other media) to an image-file.

- - Restore an image-file to an SD card.
+ - Restore an image-file to an SD card (or other media).

  - Works entirely on a Raspberry Pi.
 No Windows or Mac needed.

- - Creates a compressed image-file that will resize to fill the new card it is restored to (thanks to PiShrink!).
+ - Creates a compressed image-file that will resize to fill the new media it is restored to (thanks to PiShrink!).

  - Supports .img .zip .xz and .gz file formats.